 "Of course, I was nervous, but I got on with the job, as John Prescott would say.
 We were recording on four-track in Studio One.
 Immediately after that I was assigned as engineer to many pop sessions downstairs in Studio Two, which was a mono recording facility with a 15ips BTR2 machine.
 All the bands of the time who were accepted for audition — mostly from Liverpool, Birmingham and Manchester — would queue up in the hallway, past the canteen and up the stairs into the street, with their drums and guitars and amplifiers by their side, waiting in turn for their audition.
 It was a far cry from today's process, where CDs or email attachments are sent in as audition material.
 We'd invite them in, one after the other, to set up and record their rehearsed set, and on the instructions of the A&R department at Decca House they'd each have to record four songs in a couple of hours.
 As an engineer, that meant you had to be totally on the ball."

-In 1967, after engineering Cat Stevens' Matthew & Son, Vic began working as an engineer with the artists signed to Don Arden's Contemporary Records, label, which was a subsidiary of Decca, and before long Arden offered Vic a production job with his label.
+In 1967, after engineering Cat Stevens' Matthew & Son, Vic began working as an engineer with the artists signed to Don Arden's Contemporary Records label, a subsidiary of Decca, and before long Arden offered Vic a production job with his label.
 This saw him working with all the label's artists, based from his first production office in London's Carnaby Street, but returning to Decca in his new role as producer for the likes of the Attack and the Nashville Teens.
 Then, in 1969, he resumed engineering at Olympic Studios, where he was mentored by Keith Grant while working on an eclectic array of eight-track projects that ranged from TV ads and feature films to records by the Rolling Stones, Billy Preston and Joe Cocker.

 "It was a real turning point for me when I engineered [Preston's] That's the Way God Planned It," Vic recalls.
 "George Harrison was producing a great line-up that included Klaus Voorman on bass, Ginger Baker on drums, and Eric Clapton and George on guitar.
 At an early stage of the session, while I was trying to create the sound mix, George came into the control room and said, 'Look, get away from the desk, come into the studio and listen to the song.'
 That was the first time a producer had ever allowed me to get that musically involved as an engineer.
 Billy got on the piano and just started jamming the song, and while we had tea and chatted, Eric and George played acoustic guitars and you could really feel the song developing.
 I then engineered the track pretty much on my own from the control room, while everybody else performed in the studio, until we got the best take.
 That session was an incredible and creative experience for me."